6solve-periyasamy-m/otm_vijay/README.md

 ## Importing Data

 You can import certain data into the application using `php artisan import:{class} {file}`.
-The file should be a CSV file without a header row.
+The file should be a CSV file without a header row.<br />

+Fields will need to be formatted in a specific way:<br />
+- Dates should be formatted as dd/mm/yyyy
+- Dates with time should be 24 hours and formatted as dd/MM/yyyy hh:mm:ss
+- Booleans (true/false, yes/no) should be either `YES` or `NO`, with capitals

-Listed below are the available imports, and the structure required.
+Listed below are the available imports, and the structure required.<br />

 ### Accommodation (`import:accommodation`)